Charles Bass: Early life, education, and early political career

 Bass was born in Boston to Katharine and Perkins Bass.
 His father served as a Republican U.S. Congressman from New Hampshire in the 1950s and 1960s.
 Bass's grandfather Robert Bass served as Republican governor of New Hampshire from 1911 to 1912, founded the Progressive Republican movement, and was a friend/confidant of President Teddy Roosevelt.

 Charles Bass attended the Holderness School in Holderness, New Hampshire, where he was elected President of the school in his senior year.
 Bass graduated from Dartmouth College in 1974.

 During 1974 Bass worked for Maine Republican U.S. Congressman William Cohen.
 From 1975 to 1979 Bass worked for Maine Republican U.S. Congressman David F. Emery.
 Bass served in the New Hampshire General Court from 1982 to 1988.

 New Hampshire Senate

-In 1988, he ran for the New Hampshire Senate and defeated incumbent Jean White in the Republican primary.
+In 1988, he ran for the New Hampshire Senate, defeating incumbent Jean White in the Republican primary, and defeating candidate Daniel M. Burnham in the general election.
 He served there until 1992.
 While in the State Senate, he represented Peterborough.
 He was a supporter of tort reform and some abortion rights.